Current Projects

 preceding DNA double strand break repair are also restored to wild-type levels (Panday & Grove, 2016).

 Current goals pertain to the mechanism by which Hmo1p participates in regulation of gene expression.
 Of specific interest is the role of Hmo1p in coordinating gene activity in response to signaling by the Target of Rapamycin (TOR) kinase pathway (Xiao et al., 2011).
 In keeping with Hmo1p being closely linked to mTORC1 activity, we discovered that TOR kinase binds directly to the HMO1 gene (Panday et al., 2017).
-For review see Xiao & Grove, 2009; Panday & Grove, 2017; Grove, 2017; Kumar et al., 2022.
+For review see Panday & Grove, 2017; Grove, 2017; Kumar et al., 2022.
+While a mchanism by which mTORC1 regulates ribosomal protein genes has been suggested to depend on participation of the transcription factor Crf1p as a repressor, we have shown that Crf1p instead functions as an activator on specific ribosomal biogenesis genes, including HMO1 (Kumar et al., 2024).

 Bacterial Responses to Stress